 - And eyes roamed about alone, deprived of brows.
 (B 57 = D 157).

 The wandering and straying suggest aimless and disorderly movements (and so, some influence of Strife).
 Then, however, these separate limbs combined in random ways to make fantastic creatures:

-In these fragments there is a change from separateness to combination.
-Combination is, of course, the work of Love.
-While these creatures are fantastic, Aristotle does say some of the combinations were fitted to survive (Aristotle, Phys.
+In these fragments there is a change from separateness to combination and cooperation (Sedley 2016).
+Combination and cooperation are, of course, the work of Love.
+Whether this phase also produced non-fantastic creatures, e.g., ox-headed oxen, is not clear.
+Aristotle seemed to think it did, because he says some of these combinations were fitted to survive (Physics.
 II 8, 198b29).